-This week, I’m focusing on Scrivener Links.
+This week I’m focusing on Scrivener Links:

-If you have any questions about compiling, or using Scrivener at all, register for my Simply Scrivener Special webinars.
+Meanwhile, if you have any questions about compiling, or using Scrivener at all, register for my Simply Scrivener Special webinars.
 The next one is on Monday 22 August.

 If you complete this quick questionnaire beforehand, I’ll have time to prepare material especially for you.